bdgregory/HAMRLNC/README.md

 | -e | \<genome annotation generator code\> <br> see below for abbreviation code, one code per organism/cultivar |
 | Optional |
 | -n | \[number of threads\] <br> default=4 |
+| -d | \[raw fastq folder\] <br> a path to a folder containing raw fastq files if needed, in such case, -c csv should have each fastq file as key
 | -a | \[use Tophat2 instead of STAR\] <br> default uses STAR |
 | -b | \[Tophat2 library choice: fr-unstranded, fr-firststrand, fr-secondstrand\] <br> default=fr-firststrand |
 | -f | \[filter\] <br> default=filter_SAM_number_hits.pl |